 To summarize, our main contribution can be listed as:

-\begin{itemize} \item We propose a novel generation-understanding-feedback reinforcement paradigm for C-EICG, exploiting the reasoning ability of a fine-tuned emotional LVLM to provide reward and textual feedback for high-quality and emotionally continuous image generation. \item We introduce an emotion-aware reward feedback strategy that leverages the LVLM to assess the emotions of generated images and deliver emotional reward to drive the reinforcement optimization, enabling continuous and precise emotional control. \item We design a self-promotion textual feedback framework to analyze the generated content and adaptively optimize the emotional prompts, enhancing emotional fidelity through iterative enrichment and refinement of content details. \item We construct a custom dataset based on EmoSet-118K, which includes images, corresponding textual descriptions, Valence and Arousal values, as well as emotion categories.
-Extensive experimental results show that our method outperforms existing techniques in our custom dataset. \end{itemize}
+\begin{itemize} \item We propose a generation-understanding-feedback paradigm for C-EICG, exploiting the reasoning ability of LVLM to provide reward and textual feedback for high-quality and emotionally continuous image generation. \item We introduce an emotion-aware reward feedback strategy that leverages LVLM to assess the generated images and deliver emotional reward to drive the optimization, enabling continuous and precise emotional control. \item We design a self-promotion textual feedback framework to analyze the generated content and adaptively optimize the emotional prompts, enhancing emotional fidelity through iterative refinement of content details. \item We construct a dataset with continuous V-A values, emotion categories, and textual descriptions.
+Extensive experiments show that our method outperforms existing techniques on both our dataset and public benchmark. \end{itemize}